Mtrufli/design-system/components/link.md

 - Links should always be underlined.
 - Links should have focus indicators both on hover and on keyboard focus.
 - Links should not open in a new window.
 Users should be allowed the choice of whether to open the link in a new window.
 If a use case requires the link to open in a new window, the user must be alerted that it will be opened in a new window.
-- Document links should be appended with the document file type in paranethisizes and the file type should be included in the descriptive hyperlink.
+- Document links should be appended with the document file type in parentheses and the file type should be included in the descriptive hyperlink.
 For Example, Email Policy (PDF).

 ## HTML and CSS
 This html and css can be downloaded to a Zip file.